Suzanna-Linn/slua/docs/moving-strings.md

 - <pre class="language-slua line-numbers"><code class="language-slua">local s ="--<(Hello World)>--"
 print(string.sub(s, 5, -5))  -- > Hello World
 print(s:sub(5, -5))  -- > Hello World</code></pre>

+### String interning

+String interning is a memory-optimization technique to enhance efficiency by storing only one copy of each distinct string value.

+Lua automatically interns all strings.
+When a new string is created, Lua computes a hash of the string and searches for it in a global table of all strings.
+If a matching string is found, a reference to the existing one is used.
+If not, a new string is created, stored in this central table, and then its reference is returned.

+When two variables have the same string value, the string is only stored once and both variables have a reference to it.

+It's especially useful when passing strings as parameters to functions.
+The string doesn't have to be copied, only the reference is, saving memory and time.

+What makes this system work safely is that strings are immutable.
+Once a string is created, its contents can never be changed.
+Any operation that modifies a string, such as concatenation, does not alter the original string.
+Instead, it creates a completely new string, interns it, and the local variable is updated to reference this new string.
+The original string remains untouched and any other variables refering it are unaffected.